cereal-io/cereal-py/README.md

 # Quickstart

-The purpose of this module is to convert [Google Protocol Buffer](https://developers.google.com/protocol-buffers/) files to [Apache Avro](https://avro.apache.org/) files.
-The following example demonstrates how to use the parser:
+The purpose of this module is to convert [Google Protocol Buffer](https://developers.google.com/protocol-buffers/) files, [Apache Avro](https://avro.apache.org/) files, and [Apache Thrift](https://thrift.apache.org/) files to their counterparts.
+The following example demonstrates how to convert a Google Protocol Buffer file to an Apache Avro file:

-    $ python parser.py -f helloworld.proto --out helloworld.avro

 Given that the input file is `helloworld.proto`: